specs-feup/clava-misra/README.md

   "implicitCalls": {
     "printf": "stdio.h",
     "foo": "CxxSources/utils/functions.c"
+  },
+  "disallowedFunctions": {
+    "stdlib.h": {
+      "malloc": {
+        "replacement": "custom_malloc",
+        "location": "utils/custom_stdlib.c"
+      },
+      "exit": {
+        "replacement": "custom_exit",
+        "location": "utils/custom_stdlib.c"
       }
     }
+  }
+}
 ```
-**Note:** Not all fields are required and if the config file is not provided or lacks the necessary information to fix a violation, the violation will remain and be displayed as unresolved.
+**Note:** Not all fields (`defaultValues`, `implicitCalls`, `disallowedFunctions`) are required and if the config file is not provided or lacks the necessary information to fix a violation, the violation will remain and be displayed as unresolved.

 ## Execution